DP-3T/dp3t-sdk-android/CALIBRATION_APP_USAGE.md

 ## Good to know

 - You can only execute one experiment and one (!) matching after a clean install.
 All subsequent experiments / matching runs will not work or lead to wrong results.

+- Battery optimization does not have to be deactivated for experiments, this is only needed to guarantee periodic backend syncs in the background, which is irrelevant for experiments.
+The error notification can thus be ignored.